breedx-splk/java-logs-example/README.md

 ```

 The 3rd field is the colon `:` delimited MDC (mapped diagnostic context), which
-contains the trace id, span id, and flags.
+contains the trace id, span id, and flags as configured in the `PatternLayout` in
+log4j2.xml The presence of this data confirms that MDC is wired up and working.